tlhakhan/virtualmachine-builder/README.md

 --- | ---
 `build.sh` | A helper script used to build virtual machines.
 `get_packer.sh` | A helper script to install the latest Packer.
-`templates` | A folder that contains the packer vmware-iso templates to build different virtual machine OSes.
-More details here <https://www.packer.io/docs/builders/vmware/iso>.
+`templates` | A folder that contains the packer templates for vmware-iso builder to build different virtual machine OSes.
-`postinstall-scripts` | A folder that contains shell scripts that is called by the packer shell provisioner.
-More details here <https://www.packer.io/docs/provisioners/shell>.
+`postinstall-scripts` | A folder that contains post-install shell scripts called by the packer shell provisioner.

 ## Getting started